A Bayesian Approach to In-Game Win Probability in Soccer: Task and Challenges

 \textbf{4.
-Changes in momentum.} Additionally, the fact that goals are scarce in football (typically less than three goals per game) means that when they do arrive their impact is often game-changing in terms of the ebb and flow of the game thereafter, how space then opens up and who dominates the ball -- and where they do it.
-The existing win probability models are very unresponsive to such shifts in the tone of a game.
+Changes in momentum.} Additionally, the fact that goals are scarce means that when they do occur, they often change the subsequent ebb and flow of the game in terms of how space opens up and who dominates the ball -- and where they do it.
+The existing in-game win probability models are very unresponsive to such shifts in the tenor of a game.